NumberHound/web/EconomicsData.md

 [Kaggle](https://www.kaggle.com/datasets) -- Kaggle is a great resource for everything data science.
 You will just need to create a free account to download dataset.

+[NOAA](https://data.noaa.gov/dataset/) -- nearly 100,000 datasets mostly related to weather, climate and the environment.

 [ProPublica](https://www.propublica.org) -- ProPublica is a journalism website, but they also publish all their data on their [Data Store](https://www.propublica.org/datastore/).

 [Reddit](https://www.reddit.com/r/datasets/) -- Reddit has a sub reddit which is specifically for datasets.

 [Socrata](https://opendata.socrata.com) -- Socrata has an open data store which cover a wide range of topics.

+[Tableau Public Sample Data](https://public.tableau.com/en-us/s/resources) -- has some great sample data sets to work with, as well as Web data connectors.
+These web connectors allow you to do things like analyze your own social media data.

 ---